Pearson ActiveLearn Secondary to ActiveHub: Teacher Guide

 Assessment and Progress Tracking Features

 Assessment improves teaching using evidence, not just guesswork.
 Digital tools provide detailed data on learner progress and identify problems instantly.
-This fits Wiliam's (research) formative assessment focus.
+This fits Wiliam's (2011) embedded formative assessment focus.
 Frequent feedback accelerates learning when teachers quickly address individual learner needs.

 Teachers need routines to review assessment data.
 Weekly reviews help them spot learners needing support and inform lesson plans.
 Simple spreadsheets track metrics, quickly showing trends and helping keep learners on track (Black & Wiliam, 1998; Hattie, 2012).